yacy/searchlab_apps/README.md

 just make a copy of it!

-To start hacking, just clone this repository and open any of the `index.html` files within the app project inside the `htdocs` folder.
+To start hacking, just clone this repository and open any of the `index.html` files within the app project inside the `htdocs/app/` folder.

 Each of those apps should work fine without hosting the html pages with a web server.
 Just open the corresponding `index.html` in your browser for